kamlesh0928/kamlesh0928/README.md

 # Hi there, I'm Kamlesh! 👋

-I'm a passionate software developer with a love for coding and problem-solving.
+Hello, I am a 2nd year student at IIT Patna pursuing B.Sc. in Computer Science and Data Analytics.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools